 Not that any Survival Cache readers would be caught unprepared, but you could use an emergency bivvy sack as a sleeping bag if you had to.
 Assuming all our great readers are prepared, you could use it for helping out someone else who isn’t prepared.

-AMK (Adventure Medical Kits) makes a great one called the Heatsheets Emergency Bivvy.
-It only weights 3.8 ounces and comes with a stuff sack.
 It costs more than a survival blanket, but since it is much more substantial and reusable that’s not a big deal.
-They also make an updated version of the bivvy sack called the Emergency Thermal Bivvy II.
+Check out more details on the TACT Bivvy here.